 Why should you use conversion tracking?

-“Conversion tracking informs Google Ads what actions, for example, leads or product purchases, are the most important for your business,” says Elliott Thrussel, SEM Manager at HawkSEM.
+“Conversion tracking informs Google Ads what actions, for example, leads or product purchases, are the most important for your business,” says Elliott Thrussel, a search engine marketing manager at HawkSEM.

 “As a result, you can see where your marketing dollars are going, and identify what you can do to optimize and improve your performance.”